 |Process manufacturing||Combines your machines, tools, and resources to maximize efficiencies in your formulas and recipes.
 Common in the food/beverage, chemical, and pharmaceuticals industries.|

 There can be headaches involved in finding out which option will work best for your business.
-Manufacturing software solutions can also help alleviate many issues that come about in your manufacturing processes.
+Manufacturing ERP software solutions can also help alleviate many issues that come about in your manufacturing processes.
 Some examples include:

 Keeping up with ever-changing technology is a challenge for many manufacturing companies.
 It may seem like as soon as you get caught up on one solution, something even more advanced comes out.
 The Internet of Things (IoT), automation, and augmented and virtual reality are expected to continually advance and become more commonplace over the coming years.
 According to Manufacturing Global’s article “Top 10 Manufacturing Trends for 2019”, “It is widely accepted that the Internet of Things (IoT) market is growing at an exponential rate and becoming the norm for many, with 3.6B connected devices used for daily tasks this year.
 In 2019, we can expect this growth to continue to spread.”